Explore our modules

 You should expect one to two weeks of daily face-to-face sessions (on campus or online as appropriate and possible) and one to two weeks of online activities.
 The aim is to work in groups consisting of incoming students (usually including Monash students) and Warwick students during the module.
 Assessments will consist of a mix of group and individual activities.

-There are no additional programme fees to take our modules.
+There are no additional programme fees for Warwick students to take our modules.

 When do our modules take place?

-Our intensive modules will be taught in short intensive blocks during May, June and July, to fit around and after the exam timetable.
-AISP has been carefully designed to make the most of your time.
+Our intensive modules will be taught in short concentrated blocks during May, June and July, to fit around and after the Warwick exam timetable.
+WIISP has been carefully designed to make the most of your time.

 Where will you be taught?